Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Acknowledgements

 \section{Acknowledgements}

-We would especially like to thank Adam Cobb for his help applying the Hamiltorch package \citep{cobb_introducing_2019} and Angelos Filos for his help with the experiment in Figure \ref{fig:updated-in-between}.
-The authors would further like to thank for their comments and conversations Wendelin Boehmer, David Burt, Adam Cobb, Gregory Farquhar, Andrew Foong, Raza Habib, Andreas Kirsch, Yingzhen Li, Clare Lyle, Michael Hutchinson, Sebastian Ober, and Hippolyt Ritter as well as anonymous reviewers who have generously contributed their time and expertise.
+We would especially like to thank Adam Cobb for his help applying the Hamiltorch package \citep{cobb_introducing_2019}; Angelos Filos for his help with the experiment in Figure \ref{fig:updated-in-between}; and Andrew Foong, David Burt, and Yingzhen Li for their conversations regarding the proof of Proposition 4.
+The authors would further like to thank for their comments and conversations Wendelin Boehmer, David Burt, Adam Cobb, Gregory Farquhar, Andrew Foong, Raza Habib, Andreas Kirsch, Yingzhen Li, Clare Lyle, Michael Hutchinson, Sebastian Ober, Hippolyt Ritter, and Jan Wasilewski as well as anonymous reviewers who have generously contributed their time and expertise.

 This work was supported by the EPSCRC CDTs for Cyber Security and for Autonomous Intelligent Machines and Systems at the University of Oxford.
 It was also supported by the Alan Turing Institute.